atilavirginia/atilavirginia/README.md

 - 👋 Hi, I’m @atilavirginia1
 - 👀 I’m interested in sharing my knowledge to the world
-- 🌱 I’m currently learning JavaScript, HTML, CSS and React
+- 🌱 I’m currently learning JavaScript, HTML, CSS and React Native

 <!---
 atilavirginia1/atilavirginia1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.